towaquimbayo/Get-Kindr/README.md

 1. Create a free PostgreSQL database at <https://vercel.com/postgres/> and fill in your PostgreSQL account details.
 2. Create a Google OAuth app at <https://refine.dev/blog/nextauth-google-github-authentication-nextjs/#for-googleprovider-make-sure-you-have-a-google-account/>
-3. Create a free ImgBB account to obtain ImgBB API key at <https://api.imgbb.com/>
+3. Create a free ImgBB account to obtain the ImgBB API key at <https://api.imgbb.com/>
-4. Create a free Mapbox account to obtain Mapbox access token at <https://docs.mapbox.com/help/tutorials/get-started-tokens-api/>
+4. Create a free Mapbox account to obtain a Mapbox access token at <https://docs.mapbox.com/help/tutorials/get-started-tokens-api/>
-5. Create a free Google Cloud Console account to obtain Google Maps API key at <https://developers.google.com/maps/documentation/javascript/get-api-key/>
+5. Create a free Google Cloud Console account to obtain the Google Maps API key at <https://developers.google.com/maps/documentation/javascript/get-api-key/>

 </details>